ferocemarcello/NasaApis/README.md

 Be aware that for the largest asteroid of the year(ex: "https://asteroidspark.herokuapp.com/asteroids/largest?year=2021") you might have to wait about one minute or might encouter error and you'll have to try again.
 This is because NASA allows only requests for date ranges no longer than 8 days, so one has to do about 50 requests to NASA and it takes time.
 It would be much faster if already in the cache or in the database.

+At /index or / you can find basic information about the caches and the Database you are using

 You can append: